Skip to main content

 • The Activity Object in an xAPI Statement SHALL include the following:

-• The object.id shall reference a unique Activity ID used by the learning activity that generates the xAPI statement, or as a reference to a different activity.
+• The object.id shall reference a unique Activity ID used by the learning activity generating the xAPI statement, or as a reference to a different activity.

-• Set the object.definition.name to the language map value that represents the official name or title of the Activity.
+• Set the object.definition.name to the language map value representing the official name or title of the Activity.

-• Set the object.definition.description to the text value that represents a short description of the Activity.
+• Set the object.definition.description to the text value representing a short description of the Activity.

 • Set the object.definition.type to the identifier associated with the relevant Activity Type.